Human Services (M.S.E.)

 Gain insight and add depth to your understanding of human services.

-Our master's degree in human services provides critical insight into the practice of human services and counseling techniques.
+Our master's degree program in human services provides critical insight into the practice of human services and counseling techniques.
 On its own, the program does not lead to licensure.
 Many of our students simply wish to gain insight to help in their own fields of practice — such as nursing, the clergy, criminal justice, and other related areas.

 We also offer our human services courses at the University of Dayton Center at Capital University in Columbus, and at our new Dublin, Ohio Campus.